 Kathy concentrates her practice on professional liability defense and transportation law.
 Her experience includes a wide range of malpractice, commercial, construction and trucking cases.
 She provides clients with exceptional legal services in all areas of her work.
 Kathy was named to the South Carolina Rising Stars® list for 2013-2015.
 Rising Stars® is a listing of exceptional lawyers who are 40 years of age or under, or who have been practicing for 10 years or less, and have attained a high degree of peer recognition and professional achievement.
 Only 2.5 percent of the total lawyers in the state are honored on the Rising Stars® list.
 Kathy graduated from law school in 2000 and began her career as a Law Clerk to the Honorable A. Victor Rawl, Judge for the Ninth Circuit.
 She also served as a prosecutor in the Ninth Circuit Solicitor’s Office in Charleston, South Carolina for two years.
 She has tried numerous cases in the South Carolina Courts.

-Laura is Of Counsel in the Charleston office of Carlock, Copeland & Stair, LLP.
+Laura is a Partner in the Charleston office of Carlock, Copeland & Stair, LLP.
 She practices in the firm’s Construction Litigation, General Liability Practice, and Insurance Coverage and Bad Faith Litigation Groups and holds an AV Preeminent Peer Review rating by Martindale-Hubbell.
 Laura’s practice focuses primarily on Construction and Design Defect Litigation representing contractors and design professionals involved in a variety of disputes.
 Further, Laura represents design professionals involved in the development of various types of construction projects where she enjoys assisting architects and engineers in negotiating and drafting contracts.
 Laura believes strongly in strategic planning for efficacious, long-term relationships.
 She also provides corporate and individual clients with exceptional legal services in the areas of insurance defense, personal injury defense, and premises liability defense.
 She has successfully developed and executed resolution plans representing corporate entities and individuals in dozens of pre-litigation disputes and litigated cases.
 In addition to her practice with the firm, she is a published author, speaker, and avid volunteer.
 She is a member of the Board of Directors for the South Carolina Women Lawyers Association and serves on the Cinderella Project Charleston Organizing Committee.
 She is a graduate of the South Carolina Bar Leadership Academy’s 2014 class.
 Laura has represented clients in mediation, arbitration, and litigation in the state and federal courts and was voted a “Rising Star” by Super Lawyers.

 Mark is Of Counsel in the Atlanta office.
 Before practicing law, Mark was an armor officer in the United States Army.
 After law school, Mark clerked for Judge Stanley F. Birch, Jr., of the United States Court of Appeals for the Eleventh Circuit.
 He is Assistant Group Leader of the firm’s Commercial Litigation practice group and a member of the Appellate practice group.
 He focuses on managing the firm’s Director and Officer Liability team.
 Mark has over a decade of experience with representing officers and employees of large commercial enterprises with investigations and disputes, either as counsel to the company or separate counsel when a conflict arises.
 Mark has experience litigating disputes with shareholders and regulators, with a particular focus on accounting matters relating to revenue recognition, impairment of intangibles, and other issues touching financial statements.
 Mark has also rendered advice in connection with shareholder list requests, and other actions parallel to tender offers, proxy contests, mergers, and other disputes between management and shareholders.
 In addition, Mark has represented hedge funds and other investment vehicles in connection with disputes with investors based on adherence to operating agreements and investment strategies.
 Mark also has broad experience with a variety of disputes arising in the context of commercial relationships.
 He has assisted with business divorces, enforced a variety of commercial contracts, and sought and obtained equitable relief in courts across Georgia.
 In addition to complex contract claims, Mark has litigated trade secret, products liability, the uniform commercial code, RICO, and related business torts.
 He also assists with the firm’s robust Legal and Accounting Malpractice teams.
 Mark has assisted clients in a wide variety of industries, including the financial, shipping, manufacturing, medical, firearms, telecommunications, technology, and automotive industries.
 Mark is an experienced appellate practitioner.
 He has argued in the Eleventh Circuit and won appeals in other venues.
 Mark was selected by Georgia Super Lawyers® as a Rising Star® for 2011, 2013, 2015.